-We provide a 3 bin system on an alternate weekly collection: Green bin one week, the blue and brown the next.
-Use the postcode search to find your bin collection day.
+We provide a 3 bin and a blue bag system collected on an alternate weekly collection: Green bin one week, the blue bin and bag and brown bin the next.
+Use the postcode search to find your collection day.

 Please ensure all items are placed loose in the blue bin and blue bag and not bagged as this may result in your bin or bag not being emptied.